g-abilio/student_performance_ml/README.md

-# Student Performance ML
+# Student Performance Machine Learning

-Here, we use a dataset to predict high school students grades based on various aspects of their lifes.
+Here, we use multiclass classification methods to predict high school students grades based on various aspects of their lifes.

 This [kaggle dataset](https://www.kaggle.com/datasets/rabieelkharoua/students-performance-dataset/data) has the following information: